otobongfp/otobongfp/README.md

 A systems craftsman, passionate about solving problems.

-## 🎯 My Goal
+## 🎯 Goal

-My goal is to understand how things work deeply and hopefully contribute to and improve existing systems.
+- To understand how things work deeply and hopefully contribute to and improve existing systems.

 ## 💬 Details